-Figure 6.1: Share of payload and rocket bodies in terms of mass and number (top) and compliance in terms of clearing the LEO protected region (bottom).
-The reported years for payload clearance of LEO{IADC} goes up to 2019, for rocket body clearance of LEO{IADC} goes up to 2020.
+Figure 6.1: Share of payloads and rocket bodies in terms of mass and number (top) and compliance in terms of clearing the LEO protected region (bottom).
+The reported years for payload clearance of LEO{IADC} goes up to 2020, for rocket body clearance of LEO{IADC} goes up to 2021.